LSIR/llm-mediator-simulation/GUIDE.md

 This guide aims at clarifying the goal of this project, and how it is implemented.

-The idea: create a framework to simulate debates (political or not) over hot topics between multiple automated debaters, with automated mediators.
+The idea: create a framework to simulate debates (political or not) over controversial topics between multiple automated debaters, with automated mediators.

 The debates are made over a statement _(ex: "We should use nuclear power")_.